aokdata/Solar_Power_Output_Time_Series/README.md

 # Recommendations
-I would recommend that NERC create a forecast to predict supply and avoid blackouts/grid failure caused by overproduction.
-The NERC can then prepare plan to meet seasonal supply and demand in conjunction with traditional energy sources.
+I would recommend that NERC create a forecast to predict solar power supply and avoid blackouts/grid failure caused by under and overproduction.
+The NERC can then prepare plan to meet seasonal supply and demand in conjunction with other energy sources.

 # Next Steps
 I would testing this forecast in the next year and calculating errors to see if the model is accurate enough to be helpful moving forwad.
 I would also add in data on the number on power plants as well as environmental factors (weather, solar irradiation) so the model accounts for more external factors.
 In the future, I would look to repeat this time series modeling and forecasting at the regional and state level in order to provide more actionable data.